We are committed to leading the way for our profession in taking urgent action to address the climate emergency and biodiversity crisis.

 In September 2019, we declared a climate emergency and biodiversity crisis – but a declaration means nothing without action.
 That is why we have now launched Action 2030: a project which will see us reach net-zero carbon emissions by 2030 and lead the way for our professions in taking urgent action to address the climate emergency and biodiversity crisis.

 To achieve our mission, we are committed to a number of actions listed in our declaration.
-Our Action 2030 report for 2019/20 sets out everything we achieved last year and what we hope to achieve in 2021.
+Our Action 2030 reports (2019/20 and 2021-22) set out everything we have achieved so far and what we hope to achieve going forwards.

 We have since published our Carbon Reduction Plan (CRP) and reviewed our Environment Policy to get our journey to net zero underway which can be viewed below.
 The CRP sets out how we will achieve this and our principles for offsetting emissions.
 We have also published ‘Climate Emergency and Biodiversity Crisis: The Facts and Figures‘ which we will review biennially to keep our members up to date on the state of these crises.

 The climate emergency and biodiversity crisis is a key focus topic for the Strategic Policy Panel.
 They will continue to highlight these crises where possible and call for action using nature-based solutions.
 The work of our Country Policy Groups and Policy Team will also feed into this, looking at how changes can be implemented across the UK and Ireland.

 One of the key commitments of our declaration was to set up a member-led working group to devise ways in which we, as a profession, can address the climate emergency and biodiversity crisis.

 - Challenge and provide advice to CIEEM on achieving net-zero carbon emissions by 2030 in all of its operations and activities.